-When & How to Get a Free “Every Kid Outdoors” Pass
+When & How to Get a Free 4th Grade National Park Pass

 Let’s start with how to get free entry into the parks.
 If you haven’t heard of the Every Kid Outdoors program, you aren’t alone.
-It is still fairly new – started in 2015 in for the National Park Service’s centennial year when it was then called Every Kid in a Park.
+It is still fairly new.
+It started in 2015 in for the National Park Service’s centennial year when it was then called Every Kid in a Park.
 Word is still not fully out among many families with eligible kids.

-The pass is valid from the beginning of the school year (officially, September 1) through the summer after 4th grade.
+The pass issued is valid from the beginning of the school year (officially, September 1) through the end of the summer after 4th grade (August 31).
 All kids of 4th grade age are eligible – whether in public or private school or homeschooled.

 Participate in Junior Ranger Programs

 When your kids have completed the requirements, they take their completed booklets back to a ranger station and participate in a swearing in ceremony.
-They are awarded a certificate and a pin and occasionally a few extra goodies.
+Rangers will then award them a certificate and a pin and occasionally a few extra goodies.

 You can also mail booklets back into a number of parks to get your child’s certificate and pin.
 We do this on occasion when we don’t have time to complete the booklet while in the park or if our travels don’t take us close by a visitor center later as we are exiting the park with a completed booklet.

-Completing Junior Ranger booklets has been a highlight of our national parks travel, but especially for our older child now that she can independently complete all the reading and activities.
+Completing Junior Ranger booklets has been a highlight of our national parks travel, but especially for our older child the last few years once she could independently complete all the reading and activities.
 Always be sure to schedule in a little down time for your child to work on the booklet.
 It’s a great activity during meal times or during a break on a hike.

-Involve Your 4th Grader in Trip Research & Planning
+Involve Your 4th Grader in Your National Park Trip Research & Planning

 Finally, for those of you with a rising fourth grader, the summer before the 4th grade year is an excellent time to start national parks trip planning.
 Some of the most popular national park sites book up many months in advance – an occasionally up to a full year early.
-If you hope to visit very popular parks like Yosemite, Yellowstone, or Zion in the summer of 2020 with your 4th grader, the time to make lodging reservations is now!
+If you hope to visit very popular parks like Yosemite, Yellowstone, or Zion in the summer of 2024 with your 4th grader, the time to make lodging reservations is coming soon!

 More National Park Information